Ohyeon5/InvisibleInhibitions/README.md

 ## Simulation details
-1. Class: Neuron
-  - Each node has input, output, delay factor, activation function
-  - Currently, ReLu and Linear activation functions are available.

-2. main function
+1. main function
   - simulation 1: discrete input and figure out output performance.
   - simulation 2: gradual input and figure out output performance.
   - simulation 3: train with human behavioral data and fit weight matrices for each participant.

+2. Class: Neuron
+  - Each node has input, output, delay factor, activation function
+  - Currently, ReLu and Linear activation functions are available.

+3. Class: Performance
+  - Compute responses and hits/misses of the model performance

 ## Simulation results